YiqianZhang1004/WinLossSequencesSpring24/data/cfbd/CFBD_README.md

 - **homeMoneyline**: The money line bet for the home team.
 - **awayMoneyline**: The money line bet for the away team.
 - **homeRank**: The AP Top 25 rank for the home team in that week.
-- **homeVotes**: Home team's number of first place votes in the AP Top 25 poll for that week.
+- **homeFirstPlaceVotes**: Home team's number of first place votes in the AP Top 25 poll for that week.
-- **homePoints**: Home team's number of points in the AP Top 25 poll for that week.
+- **homePollPoints**: Home team's number of points in the AP Top 25 poll for that week.
 - **awayRank**: The AP Top 25 rank for the away team in that week.
-- **awayVotes**: Away team's number of first place votes in the AP Top 25 poll for that week.
+- **awayFirstPlaceVotes**: Away team's number of first place votes in the AP Top 25 poll for that week.
-- **awayPoints**: Away team's number of points in the AP Top 25 poll for that week.
+- **awayPollPoints**: Away team's number of points in the AP Top 25 poll for that week.

 # Additional Notes: